 - 1 teaspoon dried thyme

-- 1 can (28-ounces whole peeled San Marzano tomatoes (such as Cento’s brand))
+- 1 – 28 oz whole peeled San Marzano tomatoes

-- 6 cups homemade fish broth (if you don’t want to make homemade fish broth, see notes below)
+- 6 cups homemade fish broth, homemade or see notes below for quick option

 - 2 bay leaves

-- 1 pound each of halibut and monkfish (cut into large chunks)
+- 1 pound halibut, cut into large chunks

-- Heat the oils over medium-heat in a Dutch oven or large heavy stockpot.
+- Heat the palm oil and extra virgin olive oil over medium-heat in a Dutch oven or large heavy stockpot (like this one from Xtrema).
 Add the onions, carrots, potatoes, fennel, thyme, salt and pepper; saute over medium-low heat for 15 minutes, until the onions begin to brown.

 - Add the wine and scrape up any brown bits with a wooden spoon.
 Bring the mixture to a boil and then lower the heat and simmer the vegetables in the wine for 5 minutes.

 - Add the tomatoes with their juices, fish stock, garlic, saffron and bay leaf to the pot; simmer 15 minutes, or until the potatoes are tender.
 Discard the bay leaf.